HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

                - 'nonblock':    `Open the $uri in nonblocking mode`
                - 'cloexec':     `Set the file descriptor flag close-on-exec.`
                - 'nameless':    `Do not assign a name to the socket; only for local socket.`
-               - 'default':     `equivalent to 'read write cloexec'`
+               - 'default':     `The equivalent to 'read write cloexec'`
            >
            [, < 'raw | message | websocket | hbdbus' $ext_protocol = 'raw': `the extended protocol will be used on the stream.`
                - 'raw':                 `No extended protocol.`